asset-group/ghostsplice/README.md

 tool-calling pipelines.
 For details of the approach, kindly refer to the writeup on the [disclosure page](https://asset-group.github.io/disclosures/ghostsplice/).

-Companion code for the ASSET Research Group write-up *"The AI refused to steal our secrets.
-So we handed it a form."*

 > ⚠️ **Research use only.** Every credential in this repository is **synthetic** —
 > fake API keys, a honeypot SSH key, and a seeded `.env`.
 No real service,
 > account, or infrastructure is involved.
 Do not point these servers at anything